MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Implementation details

 \subsection{Training the neural modules}

 To train our model in an online, self-supervised fashion for our experiments, we start by loading a 3D scene from a subset of the dataset introduced in~\cite{guedon-nips22-scone-surface-coverage}.
 We sample a random camera pose in the scene, and let our model explore.
+The camera captures images with size $456\times 256$ pixels, which corresponds to a widescreen aspect ratio of 16:9.
 The model performs NBV training iterations as described in the main paper: In particular, it builds a Memory in real-time and simultaneously learns to reconstruct surfaces and optimize its path in the volume to increase its coverage of the surface.
+When starting a trajectory, we select a certain number $N$ of 3D points within the bounding box of the scene, which we refer to as \emph{proxy points}.
+During the online training process, we solely use these points to represent the volume: We calculate the volume occupancy exclusively for these proxy points and sample from them to predict the surface coverage gains.
+We save both the proxy points and their pseudo ground-truth volume occupancy values in memory.
+In our implementation, we typically sample 100,000 proxy points and evaluate surface coverage gains for 4 camera poses at each iteration.

 After 100 NBV iterations, we load another scene and start a new trajectory.
 We perform data augmentation during training: we apply color jitter on RGB images, and perform rotations and mirroring operations on 3D inputs.
-Multi-GPU programming can be used to let the model explore several scenes at the same time.
+Multi-GPU programming can be used to let the model explore several scenes at the same time and speed up convergence; In practice, we use 4 GPUs Nvidia Tesla V100 SXM2~32~Go to let the model explore 4 different scenes in parallel.

-We perform up to 300 trajectories to make the model converge.
+We perform up to 360 trajectories to make the model converge.
 However, such numbers are prone to variations: they depend not only on the complexity of the scenes but also on the size of the Memory and the number of Memory Replay iterations.
 Increasing the number of Memory Replay iterations slows down the exploration process during online training but considerably accelerates the convergence.